Blog Post Thumbnail

 Knotel, now part of the commercial real estate giant Newmark, specializes in providing flexible, tailored headquarters for larger companies.
 Instead of focusing on individual desks, Knotel delivers private, branded, and fully serviced office spaces for businesses with 50 or more employees.
 It’s an "HQ-as-a-service" model, offering the privacy and customization of a traditional lease with the flexibility and amenities of a modern workspace.
 This makes it ideal for established companies that have outgrown coworking but still want to avoid the rigidity of a long-term lease.

-How to Build a Strong Flexible Workplace Culture
+How to Build a Strong Culture in a Flexible Workplace

 A flexible office is more than just a space—it’s a new way of working.
 And for it to succeed, you need a strong culture to match.
 When your team is split between the office and home, you can't rely on spontaneous coffee-machine chats to build camaraderie.
 Creating a vibrant, inclusive culture in a flexible environment requires a deliberate and thoughtful approach.
 It’s about fostering connection, communication, and a sense of shared purpose, no matter where your team members are logging in from.